ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Pons Drusi to Brigantium
+# Pons Drusi To Brigantium

-From Pons Drusi to a village is at least 28 miles when travelling by road.

-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+## To a village by road

+Intending to travel by road to a village, Virgil left Pons Drusi.
+It was about 28 miles away.

+He passes another milestone.
+The sun beats down.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+This is a smooth road, by which many wagons were bringing wood to a village.
 Now the road is quieter.
-He passes another milestone.
+There is a fountain of cold water springing from the rock.
+By the road is a salt spring.
+He left the city early, before the rising of the sun.
+An oxcart passes, loaded with grain.

 There was no story for None

-Leaving a village, Virgil set out for Veldidena by road, at least 41 miles.
+## After a village

+Intending to travel by road to Veldidena, Virgil left a village.
+It was a journey of about 41 miles.

+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+A cloud passes in front of the sun.
+His shoes are covered in dust from the road.
+They pass a pillar on the right surmounted by a stone urn.
 Along the road are graves, and a cenotaph.

-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-A caravan from {destination} passed by.
-Now the road is quieter.
+Insert story about 187608

+Insert story about ['47.254', '11.4']

+## Leaving Veldidena by road

+From Veldidena to a village is at least 41 miles when travelling by road.

+By the road is a salt spring.
 He passes another milestone.
+Workers are raising the level of the road.
 They pass a pillar on the right surmounted by a stone urn.

-Insert story about 187608

-Insert story about ['47.254', '11.4']

-Leaving Veldidena, Virgil set out for a village by road, a journey of about 41 miles.

-Above the roads are ruins, among which is a cave sacred to Asclepius.
-A caravan from {destination} passed by.
-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+Next to the straight road that leads to a village, there is visible a sculpted tomb.
+On the road from Veldidena to a village there is a village, in which there is a temple and grove.

 There was no story for None

+## 28 miles to Pons Drusi

-Intending to travel by road to Pons Drusi, Virgil left a village.
-It was a journey of about 28 miles.
+Virgil departed from a village, intending to travel by road to Pons Drusi, a distance of about 28 miles.

+There a spring wells up, and around about it is a meadow.
 His shoes are covered in dust from the road.
+As they go up from a village, they see the ruined walls.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
-Now the road is quieter.
-The sun beats down..
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+This is a smooth road, by which many wagons were bringing wood to Pons Drusi.

 Insert story about 187518

 Insert story about ['46.497', '11.358']

+## To Maiensis Statio

-Virgil departed from Pons Drusi, intending to travel by road to Maiensis Statio, a distance of about 15 miles.
+Intending to travel by road to Maiensis Statio, Virgil left Pons Drusi.
+It was at least 15 miles.

-A cloud passes in front of the sun.
-By the road is a salt spring.
+On the road from Pons Drusi to Maiensis Statio there is a village, in which there is a temple and grove.
+An oxcart passes, loaded with grain.
+His shoes are covered in dust from the road.
+Now the road is quieter.
+There is a fountain of cold water springing from the rock.
+Water has washed out the road, making for slow going.
+Along the road are graves, and a cenotaph.
+This is a smooth road, by which many wagons were bringing wood to Maiensis Statio.

 There was no story for None

 Insert story about ['0', '0']

+## Departing from Maiensis Statio

-Virgil departed from Maiensis Statio, intending to travel by road to Abodiacum, about 140 miles away.
+Leaving Maiensis Statio, Virgil set out for Abodiacum by road, a journey of about 140 miles.

-Above the roads are ruins, among which is a cave sacred to Asclepius.
-A caravan from {destination} passed by.
+He passes another milestone.
+On the road from Maiensis Statio to Abodiacum there is a village, in which there is a temple and grove.
+They pass a pillar on the right surmounted by a stone urn.
+By the road is a salt spring.
+A grove of Minerva is hard by the road, a grove of poplar trees.
+He left the city early, before the rising of the sun.
+A caravan from Abodiacum passed by.
+Workers are raising the level of the road.
+Water has washed out the road, making for slow going.

 Insert story about 187242

 Insert story about ['47.91', '10.91']

-Virgil departed from Abodiacum, intending to travel by road to Cambodunum, at least 31 miles.

-He set out from {from} amidst a throng travelling the same way.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-He passes another milestone.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-His shoes are covered in dust from the road.
-The sun beats down..
-Now the road is quieter.
+## To Cambodunum

+Leaving Abodiacum, Virgil set out for Cambodunum by road, a journey of about 31 miles.

+Along the road are graves, and a cenotaph.
+There is a fountain of cold water springing from the rock.
+An oxcart passes, loaded with grain.
+By the road is a salt spring.
+They pass a pillar on the right surmounted by a stone urn.

 Insert story about 187335

 Insert story about ['47.727', '10.327']

+## From Cambodunum to Brigantium

-Leaving Cambodunum, Virgil set out for Brigantium by road, about 36 miles away.
+Virgil departed from Cambodunum, intending to travel by road to Brigantium, about 36 miles away.

-The sun beats down..
-He passes another milestone.
-They pass a pillar on the right surmounted by a stone urn.
-Along the road are graves, and a cenotaph.
-He left the city early, before the rising of the sun.
+The road narrows here, an orchard wall encroaching on it.
+As they go up from Cambodunum, they see the ruined walls.
+Now the road is quieter.
+A caravan from Brigantium passed by.

 Insert story about 187325